-Local licensing and permit requirements vary widely depending on your city or county, and the type of business you will be operating.
-In addition to local licensing and permit requirements, your business will also need to comply with all applicable state and federal licensing and permit requirements.
+In addition to local licensing and permit requirements, your business must comply with all applicable state and federal licensing and permit requirements.

-What are the costs of dealing with the myriad of issues facing business licensing and permits?
-Good lawyers are not cheap, but then again neither is any other consultant critical to your business.
-A brief consultation with a lawyer can often determine what a business' legal needs are.
-An investment of a lawyer's time, like a fire code inspection or medical checkup, can help prevent major problems down the road.
+It helps to consult with a small-business lawyer in your state.
+These lawyers can often determine a business's legal needs quickly and efficiently.
+Investing in a lawyer's time, like a fire code inspection or medical checkup, can help prevent major problems down the road.

 Business Licenses and Permits Articles

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.